Emergency Button For The Elderly

-Whereas at one time, most elderly people either lived with a family member or in a residential unit, these days increasing numbers of older people are keen to carry on living on their own, in the comfort of their own home.
-While this is often a great option, it isn’t without its problems.
-When older people live alone, major problems can arise if they suffer a fall, become unwell or have an accident.
-Without anyone around to provide essential assistance, they can end up suffering unnecessarily or being hospitalized for an extended period.
-An emergency button for elderly people makes this eventuality much less likely.
+At one time it was common for many elderly people to live with a family member or failing that, in a residential care home.
+In present times, an increasing number of older people are keen to carry on living independently, in the comfort of their own home.
+Whilst this can be beneficial to older people, proven to increase quality of life, adding to overall happiness and confidence, thus decreasing the risk of falling, it isn’t without its problems.
+When older people live alone, major problems can arise should they suffer a fall, become unwell or have an accident.
+Without anyone around to provide essential assistance, they endure unnecessary suffering or an extended period of hospitalisation.
+An emergency button for elderly people helps reduce the risk of this eventuality.

 How Does An Emergency Button For Elderly People Work?

 There are a number of types of emergency button for the elderly.
-However, most operate in a similar fashion.
-They either use a telephone landline or mobile technology to alert a pre-determined contact or a monitoring center which is open 24 hours a day, 7 days a week.
-Featuring a base unit and separate panic button which can be worn discreetly around the neck on a pendant or on the wrist on a band, these systems allow the wearer to simply push the button should they require emergency assistance.
-A signal is then transmitted to the base unit and, from there, to either the designated friend or family member or to the alert center.
+They tend to use either a telephone landline or mobile technology, in order to communicate to a predetermined contact or monitoring center that there is an issue and assistance may be required.
+Featuring a base unit and separate panic button, worn discreetly around the neck, around the wrist or possibly on a keyring, these devices allow the wearer to simply push a button in the event of an emergency to summon help.
+A signal is transmitted from the button to the base unit.
+The base unit then calls a designated friend or family member or alerts the 24/7 monitoring centre.
 As a result, help can be summoned virtually instantly.

 TOP SELLING & TOP RATED PRODUCTS